KielCruey/blog/src/content/posts/cmake-series-1-setting-up-cmake.md

 * gcc/g++ (C/C++ compilers)
 * tree (CLI tool that prints files)

-However depending on what OS (Widows or MacOS) you're on, different installation process will occur.
+However depending on what OS (Windows or MacOS) you're on, different installation process will occur.
 Refer to your OS's directions below.

 ### Installing on Windows
-If you're on Widows, I would suggest downloading a package manager like [Chocolatey](https://chocolatey.org/install).
+If you're on Windows, I would suggest downloading a package manager like [Chocolatey](https://chocolatey.org/install).
 Then follow the instructions provided by Chocolatey and make sure you install it for "individual use".

 Once downloaded, add make (build tool), cmake (build, testings, and packaging tool), and gcc/g++ (compilers).
 Open up your favorite command line interface (CLI) and type the following:
 ```shell title="Chocolatey CLI Commands"